kaleb-himes/wolfSoFT/README.md

 The ```a``` option is to utilize wolfSSL's auto-tools functionality for testing purposes.
 The file provided should contain a list of configurations to be tested Example provided in wolfSoFT/test-config-input.txt

+NOTE: This can run from anywhere so for example cd to a wolfSSL directory you
+      desire to test and invoke from the wolfSSL root, example:

+      example directory structure:
+      wolfSSL-root/wolfSoft (cloned locally after a checkout)

+      example commands:
+      `cd /path-to/wolfSSL-root/`
+      `./wolfSoft/run -a /var/lib/jenkins/backups/expected_pairs_list.txt`